-Their mission is to strengthen knowledge foundations for a better policy through science, for the conservation and sustainable use of biodiversity, long-term human well-being and sustainable development.
-Activities are guided by a graphically illustrated conceptual framework of six interrelated elements of a social-ecological system that operates at various scales in time and space: nature; nature’s benefits to people; anthropogenic assets; institutions and governance systems and other indirect drivers of change; direct drivers of change; and good quality of life.
-A series of training modules explaining and supporting the conceptual framework has been developed by The Sub-Global Assessment Network, a community of 500+ ecosystem assessment practitioners at sub-global scales (regional, sub-regional, national, sub-national).
+Its mission is to strengthen knowledge foundations for a better policy through science for biodiversity conservation and sustainable use, long-term human well-being, and sustainable development.
+As such, it aims to strengthen the science-policy interface for biodiversity and ecosystem services and the conservation and sustainable use of biodiversity, long-term human well-being, and sustainable development.
+The platform’s activities are guided by a graphically illustrated conceptual framework of six interrelated elements of a social-ecological system that operates at various scales in time and space: nature; nature’s benefits to people; anthropogenic assets; institutions and governance systems and other indirect drivers of change; direct drivers of change; and good quality of life.
+A series of training modules explaining and supporting the conceptual framework has been developed by The Sub-Global Assessment Network, a community of 500+ ecosystem assessment practitioners at sub-global scales (regional, sub-regional, national, and sub-national).
+IPBES is placed under the auspices of four United Nations entities, UNEP, UNESCO, FAO, and UNDP, and administered by UNEP.
+It is hosted by the UN Campus in Bonn and currently has 124 member states.

 Publications: